-Management is responsible for the company's financial reporting process including its system of internal controls, and for the preparation of the company's consolidated financial statements in accordance with generally accepted accounting principles.
-Ernst & Young, LLP, the company's independent auditors, is responsible for auditing those financial statements and for attesting to the effectiveness of the company's internal control over financial reporting.
+Management is responsible for the company's financial reporting process including its system of internal controls, and for the preparation of Conn's consolidated financial statements in accordance with generally accepted accounting principles.
+Ernst & Young, LLP, the company's independent registered public accounting firm, is responsible for auditing those financial statements and for attesting to the effectiveness of the company's internal control over financial reporting.
 It is the Audit Committee's responsibility to monitor and review these processes.
 The members of the Audit Committee are not employees of the company and do not represent themselves to be or to serve as, accountants or auditors by profession or experts in the field of accounting or auditing.

-In connection with the preparation of the company's audited financial statements for the fiscal year ended January 31, 2009, the Audit Committee:
+In connection with the preparation of the company's audited financial statements for the fiscal year ended January 31, 2010, the Audit Committee:

-- reviewed and discussed the company's annual report on Form 10-K, including the audited consolidated financial statements of the company and Management's Report on Internal Control over Financial Reporting for the year ended January 31, 2009 with management; - discussed with Ernst & Young the matters required to be discussed by Statement on Auditing Standards No. 61; - received the written disclosures and the letter from Ernst & Young required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and discussed with Ernst & Young its independence from the company, including whether Ernst & Young's provision of non-audit services to the company is compatible with the auditors' independence.
+- reviewed and discussed the company's Annual Report on Form 10-K, including the audited consolidated financial statements of the company and Management's Report on Internal Control over Financial Reporting for the year ended January 31, 2010, with management; - discussed with Ernst & Young the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
+AU section 380), as adopted by the Public Company Oversight Board in Rule 3200T; and - received the written disclosures and the letter from Ernst & Young required by PCAOB Rule 3526 (Communication with Audit Committees Concerning Independence), and discussed with Ernst & Young its independence from Conn's, including whether Ernst & Young's provision of non-audit services to the company is compatible with the auditors' independence.

 The Audit Committee meets with the company's independent auditors to discuss the results of their examinations, their evaluations of the company's internal controls and the overall quality of the company's financial reporting.
-The Audit Committee held four regularly scheduled meetings and during the fiscal year ended January 31, 2009 and took action by unanimous written consent one time during the fiscal year ended January 31, 2009.
+The Audit Committee held four regularly scheduled meetings and five telephonic meetings during the fiscal year ended January 31, 2010.